ClairableClairable

 Start with tasks, not tools

 Ask: What tasks are manual, slow, or error-prone?
 What decisions require expertise that's scarce?
 What processes create risk or compliance issues?
+Let individuals discover these through experimentation.

 Starting with tasks gives you:

-- Obvious value if solved
+• Obvious value if solved—personal productivity wins

-- Team buy-in (they experience the pain)
+• Team buy-in (they discover the value themselves)

 Focus on operational drag